-The intimate care of boys / girls can be carried out by a member of staff of the opposite sex with the following provisions:
+Care of children of the opposite sex should be carried out in a manner that leaves pupils and adults comfortable and safe.
+The intimate care of boys and girls can be carried out by a member of staff of the opposite sex unless the staff member, child or parent has requested otherwise.